stuysu/old-junior.stuysu.org/README.md

 ## Todo

-* think about better study guide and event interface for admin page
+* Better study guide and event interface for admin page
-* add newsletter
+* Add newsletter on admin panel and frontend
-* timezones are messed up between local and remote website (e.g. event interface, consider using Date datatype in the models)
+* Timezones are messed up between local and remote website (e.g. event interface, consider using Date datatype in the models)
-* redesign error page
+* Redesign error page
-* clean api response code
+* Clean api response code (especially study guides)
-* not all of the alerts actually respond to what the server is saying
+* Not all of the alerts actually respond to what the server is saying (add more consistent responses and frontend error handlers)
-* add READMEs to each folder
+* Document code + add READMEs to each folder
-* reconsider using cookies for sign in error messages (i think its fine)